awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format.md

 #### AwsWafWebAcl<a name="asff-resourcedetails-awswafwebacl"></a>

-The `AwsWafWebAcl` object provides details about an AWS WAF WebACL\.
+The `AwsWafWebAcl` object provides details about an AWS WAF web ACL\.

 **Example**